President: Lisa Bell (she/her), Utah Valley University

 If elected president-elect, I would work with other RMWCA leaders and members to continue exploring and expanding opportunities to connect and support writing center colleagues, scholars, and practitioners in their work.
 This would include continuing work with webinars, online book clubs, and the newsletter as well as updating our directories (secondary and post-secondary) and encouraging regional and sub-regional gatherings and conferences (online and face-to-face) to connect administrators and consultants or tutors across our eight-state region.
 These actions would also increase sustainability within our region by building upon existing programs and improving infrastructure and communication.
 Beyond working with existing leaders, given the president-elect’s responsibilities over RMWCA election, I would seek to invite and include RMWCA members to participate in elections, aiming for an increase in both voting and representation for within our diverse region.

-Web Editor: Heather Graham, Salt Lake Community College
+Web Editor: Heather Graham (she/her), Salt Lake Community College

-I have worked as a Writing Center tutor at Salt Lake Community College for three years.
-I have also worked in the SLCC Academic Literacy Center.
+I have worked as a Writing Consultant at Salt Lake Community College for four years.
+I have also worked in the SLCC Academic Literacy Center and as a Writing Assistant and Publications Coordinator at the SLCC Community Writing Center.
 I have had the pleasure of working with a diverse variety of students and each session has helped me grow as a consultant and as a person.